lljotall/psyclops/README.md

 So far, the **sonochromat scales** are very basic on their mathematical description and **can be greatly expanded**.
 The world of electronic music has several effects that can be parametrized and convey information to a listener, opening the possibilities for a myriad of ways to represent colors.
 Another source inspiration is the movement of Oscilloscope Music [[23](https://www.youtube.com/watch?v=4gibcRfp4zA), [24](https://www.youtube.com/watch?v=5WBWIKnr0Os), [25](https://www.youtube.com/watch?v=J2YQD8Go_Hc)], which also provides a bridge between visual and auditory experience under waveforms generated by computers.

 An interesting question is about **how the produced sounds can be entertaining**.
 Art is a product of patterns carefully arranged to make a harmonious piece.
 Psyclops, however, is designed to be a tool of sensing the world around us.
-Not all sounds are music, and not all images are art.
-Nonetheless, a connexion between audio and video can be explored by artists, as already performed by Neil Harbinsson himself [[26](https://www.saatchiart.com/neilharbisson),[27](http://www.artwiki.fr/wakka.php?wiki=NeilHarbisson)].
+At first, it looks challenging to develop a sonochromat scale that will produce pleasant melodies for an arbitrary set of landscapes.
+In his song *Final Boss* [[26](https://www.youtube.com/watch?v=VGh5DV0D3wk)], Nitro Fun spells an encoded message in binary using high and low pitch beeps.
+The insight is genious and the message plays really well in its context, however I believe a song played entirely in binary would need some tweaking in order to sound artistically interesting.
+After all, a handshake betwen science and art implies a respect that needs to come from both sides [[27](https://www.youtube.com/watch?v=G94yp-a8XG8)].
+Therefore, I am eager to receiver suggestions that may improve user experience in an artistic sense as well.
+As a final note, a connexion between audio and video can be and have been explored by artists, as already performed by Neil Harbinsson himself [[28](https://www.saatchiart.com/neilharbisson),[29](http://www.artwiki.fr/wakka.php?wiki=NeilHarbisson)].

 ## References